ubuntuh/github/diary.md

 - https://en.wikipedia.org/wiki/Data_model
 - Joe Celko
 - When using CentOS on VirtualBox on Ubuntu, you can use RightCtrl+F1 instead of Ctrl+Alt+F1.
 X Window System runs at Ctrl+Alt+F7 on Ubuntu, but at RightCtrl+F1 on CentOS.
 For tty, you can use Ctrl+Alt+F1 on Ubuntu and RightCtrl+F2 on CentOS (on VirtualBox).
+- 1977 - John Backus - Can Programming Be Liberated from the von Neumann Style?
+A Functional Style and Its Algebra of Programs
+- John Hughes - Why Functional Programming Matters?
+- Paul Hudak - A Gentle Introduction to Haskell 98
+- 高橋哲、他 - O'Reilly - Binary Hacks